Is your Gut in Balance?

 1. Kombucha – a sparkling beverage that comes in so many flavors – think lavender, watermelon, pineapple, strawberry, they are seriously coming out with new flavors monthly.
 It has tea in it so it will contain some caffeine, I find it perfect for an afternoon pick me up

-2. Yogurt (Ashley uses Goat Yogurt or coconut yogurt because she has issues with dairy), I enjoy the Greek plain yogurt.
+2. Yogurt (You can try using Goat Yogurt or coconut yogurt if you have issues with dairy), I enjoy the Greek plain yogurt.
 Get the plain kind to avoid unnecessary sugars and artificial ingredients and top it with your own berries, granola, maple syrup or honey.
 Manuka honey is extremely beneficial with lots of additional anti bacterial properties, just note it is expensive.

 dairy free & gluten free